 I wish people realized that “natural” behaviors are maybe not always best for pigs.

-“Natural” that can result in bullied animals, injuries and death.
+“Natural” can result in bullied animals, injuries and death.
 But animal rightists look past and turn their heads to the painful consequences when pigs are allowed to exhibit their “natural” behaviors towards each other.
 In their eyes, natural is best.
 Natural is not always best.
-Comfortable and content pigs is what is best.
+Comfortable and content pigs are what is best.

 It’s easy and sure feels good to want a world based on ideology.
 It’s pleasurable to visualize the sunny 70-degree days where pigs roam pastures under trees and never hurt one another.
 You know, the whole Charlotte’s Web scenario.
 Who wouldn’t love a world like that?
 But we don’t live in Charlotte’s Web’s book, we live in reality.